Enter your E-mail Address

 The only safe place to swim is a narrow strip between the red and yellow flags.
 The rips are strong and it is easy to get caught in one.
 If you don't have a minimum knowledge of how to get out of it, it is better to swim at other beaches in Manly, that are sheltered, such as Shelly, Little Manly or Manly Cove.

-Probably the most dangerous thing that happens when you are in a rip is a panic attack.
+Probably the most dangerous thing that can make things worse when you are in a rip is a panic attack.
 You need to stay calm, as the rip will weaken and you should be able to swim back.

 Better avoid it and go to other more friendly beaches.
 And there are plenty of them.